NathanKleffner/RegisterAllocator-/README.md

 * **blocks**: the same sample blocks provided in this repository.
 * **TestAlloc** A script to test your implementation.
 The normal use is  +./TestAlloc \<allocator\> \<directory\> \<k\>+
 * **test\_opts** An even more basic script to test optimizations.
 Just run it on your allocator.

-## Lab Report

-You **must** write a lab report for this project.
-The report should be 3-5 pages, typeset, and contain the following sections.

-### Problem Statement
-Provide a brief description of the problem.
-Your report should be coherent to someone from outside the class.

-### Methods
-Provide a *high-level* description of the register allocation algorithm you implemented.
-You may use pseudo-code.
-Be sure to emphasize any difference between your algorithm and the one described in the book.
-In specific, touch on:

-* The key design decisions you made when implementing your allocator.
-Do not include a detailed description of every field, class, and method.
-  Only describe those that are important to your high-level algorithm.

-* How your allocator chooses which register to spill, when necessary.

-* Any approximations or heuristics your algorithm uses, and why they are reasonable.

-* The asymptotic complexity of your allocation algorithm, using big O notation.

-### Results
-Discuss your experimental results and the conclusions you drew about the efficiency of your allocator.
-Use tables or graphs when appropriate.

-* Compare the results of your allocator and the reference allocator.
-  Measure the number of cycles reported by the ILOC simulator for both allocators on each report block, and each value $k$ from
-  $3, 4, 8, 12,$ and $16$.
-Be sure to list the number of cycles used
-  by the original code.

-* Compare the running time of your allocator and the reference allocator.
-Measure the running time of both allocators on each of the timing blocks, for $k=15$.
-Each timing block has a successively larger number of lines.
-If your allocator is less efficient, consider which design decisions might account for the difference.
-Consider the consistency of the timing results and your complexity analysis in the Methods section.

-* Be sure to indicate if your allocator failed on any block and value of
-  $k$, for instance by failing to run, producing a block that does not run on the simulator, or that generates the wrong output when run on the simulator.

-### Experience
-Describe what you learned while implementing your allocator.
-This is the *only* sections where you should discuss the process behind your decisions, instead of the decisions themselves.

-* How did your plans change as your implementation progressed?
-* Did your choices for Project 1 impact this project?
-* If you had to start over, what would you do differently?
-* What advice would you give to other students attempting this project?

-## Grading Rubric

-The project is graded on the following metrics:

-- 5 points - Meeting the checkpoint.
-- 35 points - Correctness of the code produced by your allocator.
-- 30 points - Implementing optimizations and improving heuristics.
-  - 5 points -  Rematerialization optimization.
-  - 10 points -  Already-spilled value optimization.
-  - 10 points - Clean value optimization.
-  - 5 points - Improving on the default spill heuristic.
-- 25 points - Final report
-- 5 points - Interface follows the specification.
-- 5 points (bonus) - The relative ranking of your improved heuristic to the reference implementation and other students.

 ## Appendix A: Abstracted Allocation Algorithm